How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in South Carolina?

-For month-to-month tenancies, South Carolina requires landlords to give 30 days written notice by either party (SC Code § 27-40-770) notice and tenants to give 30 days notice.
+For month-to-month tenancies, South Carolina requires landlords to give 30 days notice and tenants to give 30 days notice.
+Either party may terminate under S.C.
+Code § 27-40-770.
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 What does South Carolina's Residential Landlord and Tenant Act require?